precog/quasar-datasource-s3/README.md

 2. The lightweight connector API (`LightweightConnector`) which provides lightweight filesystems when configured.

-For S3, you can think about each filesystem as being a bucket, and each connector as providing filesystems for each bucket URI you give it.
+For S3, you can think of each filesystem as a bucket, and each connector as associating a bucket's URI with the bucket itself.

 ### Lightweight Filesystems

 Lightweight filesystems are similar to everyday filesystems.
-They have notions of "path", "folder" and "file", which mean the exact same thing they usually do.
-We use `scala-pathy` to represent our paths, so we can have separate types for file paths and folder paths.
+They have notions of "path", "folder" and "file" which are analogous to paths, folders and files on your local filesystem.
+We use `scala-pathy` to represent paths, which provides separate types for file paths and folder paths.

 Lightweight filesystems provide three operations:
 - `children`
 - `read`
 - `exists`

-`children` is comparable to POSIX `ls`, it lists the files and folders in a directory.
+`children` is comparable to POSIX `ls`, and Windows `dir`; it lists the files and folders in a directory.

 `read` is comparable to POSIX `cat`, except that it reads files as JSON rather than plain text.

-`exists` does exactly what it says on the tin; though it's typed to only work on files and not directories.
+`exists` checks if a file exists on a filesystem.

 ### Lightweight Connectors